Homogeneous optical linewidths in hybrid Ruddlesden-Popper metal halides can only be measured using nonlinear spectroscopy: Exciton dephasing

 Of the various sources of environmental stochastic fluctuations, thermal excitation is a dominant one.
 Thermally populated vibrations, dielectric fluctuations and, in the case of crystals, phonons, scatter electronic excitations.
 This can be perceived as an increasing linewidth at higher temperature and accordingly it is common to analyse the temperature dependence of the linear spectral linewidths measured via absorption or photoluminescence, to quantitatively estimate the electron-phonon coupling parameters.
 The homogeneous PL linewidth ($\gamma$) is routinely modelled assuming scattering of electrons with polar optical phonons and with long-wavelength acoustic phonons:

 where $\gamma_0$ is the temperature independent, intrinsic linewidth, while $\alpha_{ac}$ and $\alpha_{opt}$ are the electron-acoustic phonon and electron-optical phonon coupling coefficients respectively.
 The number of the optical phonons with energy $E_{LO}$ is $N_{opt}$, which is given by the Bose-Einstein distribution function, $1/\left[ {\exp \left (E_{LO}/k_BT \right )-1}\right]$.
-It is worthwhile to note that this model was developed primarily in the context of III-V and II-VI semiconductor quantum wells and quantum dots, material systems fabricated with a low degree of disorder.
+It is worthwhile to note that this model was developed primarily in the context of material systems fabricated with a low degree of disorder, such as epitaxial semiconductor quantum wells and quantum dots.
 This is evident from the reported linewidths that are well below 10\,meV (less than the relevant phonon energies) and the observed near-perfect Lorentzian spectral lineshapes.
+However, there are still contributions from inhomegenous broadening effects due measurable and unavoidable static disorder, that limit application of Eq.~\ref{Eq:3} even in these model material systems.
+While these contributions can be reduced via single-particle spectroscopy, they are inevitable in an ensemble measurement.
+In fact, the need to go beyond linear spectroscopies to measure true homogenous linewidths has been emphasised in several published works~\cite{liu2021toward, moody2015intrinsic, siemens2010resonance}.